-Guidelines), which apply in the Marine Park, contain detailed and comprehensive guidelines for vessel and aircraft approaches to whales and dolphins, including vessel and aircraft approach limits for whales and dolphins, operating procedures for animals, and many other aspects of set intended to apply both to commercial and recreational whale watching activities and to minimise harmful impacts on whale and dolphin populations while ensuring that opportunities for watching or interacting with wild whales and dolphins can be sustained.
+The Australian National Guidelines on Whale and Dolphin Watching 2005 (the National Guidelines), which apply in the Marine Park, contain detailed and comprehensive guidelines for vessel and aircraft approaches to whales and dolphins, including vessel and aircraft approach limits for whales and dolphins, operating procedures for vessels when close to animals, and many other aspects of whale and dolphin watching.
+The National Guidelines are intended to apply both to commercial and recreational whale watching activities, and to minimise harmful impacts on whale and dolphin populations while ensuring that opportunities for watching or interacting with wild whales and dolphins can be sustained.
 The National Guidelines provide a framework that allows people to observe and interact with whales and dolphins in a way that minimises harm to the animals.
 Regulations relating to interactions with whales and dolphins were introduced in the Marine Park on 17 June 2006 and implement the National Guidelines.

-The National Plan for humpback whales highlights three boad actions to achieve the objectives of the recovery plan: population recovery havitat use and needs and protect the species from threats.
+The National Plan for humpback whales highlights three broad actions to achieve the objectives of the recovery plan: population recovery, habitat use and needs and protect the species from threats.
 With respect to Tourism in the Marine Park, the recovery plan recommends the following:

-Ensure that in areas important to the servival of the species, environmental assessment processes and research activities are place to determine the level of impact and threat of human activities, and implement management measures to ensure the ongoing recovery of the species.
-This should include, out not be limited to, the following action:
+Ensure that in areas important to the survival of the species, environmental assessment processes and research activities are in place to determine the level of impact and threat of human activities, and implement management measures to ensure the ongoing recovery of the species.
+This should include, but not be limited to, the following action:

-manage the potential inpacts of tourism - e.g. through the application of consistent Commonwealth and Sate tourism and whale watching regulations.
+• manage the potential impacts of tourism - e.g. through the application of consistent Commonwealth and State tourism and whale watching regulations.

-Additional regulations in the Marine Park may be developed if necessary, such as when other management measures are judged inadequate for the conservation of whales and dolphins and they will be involvemented in accordance with Tier 2 of the National Guidelines.
+Additional regulations in the Marine Park may be developed if necessary, such as when other management measures are judged inadequate for the conservation of whales and dolphins and they will be implemented in accordance with Tier 2 of the National Guidelines.

-What this that occurs incidentally in the Marine Park does not require the listing of the activity on the permission from the Authority if conducted in accordance with the Great Barrier Reef Marine Park Regulations 1983.
+Whale watching that occurs incidentally in the Marine Park does not require the listing of the activity on the permission from the Authority if conducted in accordance with the Great Barrier Reef Marine Park Regulations 1983.
 This means tourism operators will be able to deviate their vessels and aircraft to observe whales and dolphins during the conduct of their normal tourism program.
 These management arrangements will be reviewed and amended, as the Authority deems necessary.